 Michael McFarlane is our Welfare Decorator providing a service for tenants who are unable to decorate for themselves.
 Michael can decorate a single room in a property.
 We have a waiting list and to be considered under the welfare decoration programme, the tenant must be unable to carry out works themselves or find someone else to do the work or cannot afford to find someone to employ.
 To qualify, tenants have to be in receipt of benefit and have insufficient savings to carry out the work themselves.
 As well as providing a decorating service, Michael also carries out minor works within sheltered schemes.
 If tenants are able to carry out the work but cannot afford to buy materials, we can sometimes provide a grant to help cover these costs.
 Tenants interested in this scheme should contact their Estate Manager, Sheltered Scheme Manager or the Housing Welfare Officer direct.

 Aids and adaptations

-IDS applies for funding from the Housing Corporation each year to carry out adaptations to tenantsí homes to enable them to remain independent.
+IDS can apply for funding to carry out adaptations to tenants’ homes to enable them to remain independent.
 Works range from installing level access showers to providing grab rails.
 Referral for this work has to be through Social Services.
 The Housing Welfare Officer can help in obtaining the required referral.